foundersandcoders/coursebook/src/course/handbook/course-rules.md

 ## Respect each other

-Please be respectful of your peers on the course, the staff team, and the wider community
+Please be respectful of your peers on the course, the core team, and the wider community

-Respect others' time—make sure you arrive on time for everything on the schedule.
+Respect each others' time—make sure you arrive on time for everything on the schedule.
 This means being ready _before_ the scheduled start time, not off making coffee.
-Also please let your Course Facilitator and cohort know if you're going to be absent.
+Also please let your course facilitator and cohort know if you're going to be absent.

-Please demonstrate that you're paying attention to your peers, staff, speakers etc. E.g. don't lie down on your bed during a talk.
+Please demonstrate that you're paying attention to your peers, core team, speakers etc. E.g. don't lie down on your bed during a talk.

 Respect each others' privacy.
 This is especially important when working remotely, since you're inviting each other into your homes via video calls.
 Please do not take screenshots or recordings of video calls without permission from everyone involved.